 '''

 MCH-MGA(CSP, fitness(), PZ, MAX_GENS) {

-initialize the 1" generation of PZ chromosomes randomly;
+initialize the 1st generation of PZ chromosomes randomly;

 set best_fit = best fitness value of the current population;

 set ngens = 1;

 while (best_fit != 0 && ngens < MAX_GENS) {

-'''

-'''

 uses selection scheme to choose the pivot_gene;

 applies MCH-mutate to pivot_gene;

 applies descent-mutate to other genes;

 if (population is in local minimum) then applies popu-learn;

 update best_fit;

 ngens++;

-)
+}

-if(best_fit == 0) return solution;
+if (best_fit == 0) return solution;

 return failure;

 }

 '''

 Clearly, the MCH-MGA depends on the selection scheme, either update-select or usage-select, to pick up the most important variable/gene for the current search step to apply MCH-mutate in order to get the greatest improvement if possible.
 For the remaining variables, it generally applies the more efficient operator descent-mutate.
 The MCH-mutate is basically a MCH variable updating operator while the descent-mutate operator is a restrictive operator which allows only mutations resulting in decreases in the total number of constraint violations.
-The popu-learn operator is simply an adaptation of the heuristic learning mechanism discussed in [6] to a population of chromosomes rather than a single chromosome.
-For detail, refer to [6].
+The popu-learn operator is simply an adaptation of the heuristic learning mechanism discussed in [16] to a population of chromosomes rather than a single chromosome.
+For detail, refer to [12].

-To handle the PC configuration problems, we have to firstly modify the original fitness function to combine the cost of constraint violations with actual cost of the different PC hardware components Pj's.
-Assume the average cost for each PC component Pj is about 1000, we can adjust the fitness function to an arbitrary and relatively larger weight such as 10,000 associated with the part for constraint violations as follows.
+To handle the PC configuration problems, we have to firstly modify the original fitness function to combine the cost of constraint violations with actual cost of the different PC hardware components P_j 's.
+Assume the average cost for each PC component P_j is about 1000, we can adjust the fitness function to give a relatively larger weight associated with the part for constraint violations as follows.

-$$\min \sum{j=1}^m \left(\cos t(Pj) + 10.000 \sum{\forall comp(Pi,Pj) \in C} cf\left(comp(Pi,Pj)\right)\right)....(3)$$
+$$\min \sum{j=1}^{m} (\cos t(Pj) + 10,000 \sum{\forall comp(Pi,Pj) \in C} cf(comp(Pi,Pj)))$$

-Thus, the ultimate effects produced by (3) on the evolutionary search will help to avoid any possible constraint violation.
-It should be noted that with this new formulation, it is straightforward to add in the users' preferences for certain PC components by adding another weighted term. for example 1000 \ user\preffPj). into the above fitness function.
-Besides carefully adjusting the fitness function, we have to modify the testing condition for the while-loop in the MCH-MGA to: while (ngens < MAX\GENS) since we are now handling optimization problems instead of CSPs.
-Therefore, the unsatisfiability testing condition: best\fit!= 0 should be removed.
+Thus, the ultimate effects produced on the evolutionary search will help to avoid any possible constraint violation.
+It should be noted that with this new formulation, it is straightforward to add in the users' preferences for certain PC components by adding another weighted term, for example 1000 user_pref(Pj), into the above fitness function.
+Besides carefully adjusting the fitness function, we have to modify the testing condition for the while-loop in the MCH-MGA to: while (ngens < MAX_GENS) since we are now handling optimization problems instead of CSPs.
+Therefore, the unsatisfiability testing condition: best_fit!= 0 should be removed.
 Furthermore, the last two statements of the MCH-MGA procedure should also be modified to always: return (sub-)optimal solution for the optimization problems at hands.
 After putting into all these minor modifications to the above MCH-MGA procedure, we rename this new MCH-based evolutionary algorithm for solving optimization problems as MCH-MGA-OPT.
 In the following section, we are going to compare the performance of MCH-MGA-OPT against the beam-search based optimizer in solving the real-life PC configuration problems.